otrv4/otrv4/architecture-decisions/0010-modes.md

 Furthermore, 'OTRv4 only' mode will only support version 4 of OTR.
 The User Profile, therefore will only allow the 1-byte version string "4".
 It will also not allow the Transition Signature parameter on the same profile.

+In addition to only supporting the version 4 of OTR (and imposing the same restrictions to the User Profile as the 'OTRv4 only' mode), the 'OTRv4 interactive-only' mode will only support the interactive DAKE.
+The User Profile should not allow the Public Shared Prekey parameter.